EdoardoVignati/ResponseThief/README.md

 ## Output
-The output is built in this format like:
+The output is built in this format:
 ```
 [200] www.github.com
 [301] foo.gitlab.com
 ...
 ```
+Verbosity (--stdout) has 3 different levels:
+- enabled (print everything)
+- less (print important information)
+- disable (do not print anything)

 ## Print on stdout
-Red URL: error retrieving URL
+- Red URL: error retrieving URL

-White URL: ok, a response code has been registered
+- White URL: ok, a response code has been registered

 ## Errors
 - [Timeout error] : cannot retrieve the webpage within 5 seconds